Nikorag/Jellybox-Firmware/README.md

 ## Over-the-Air Updates

-The device updates itself automatically.
-New firmware is published as a GitHub Release, the Jellybox Server picks up the manifest, and devices download and flash the new image on their next bootstrap (every 30 s).
+OTA is **user-triggered from the dashboard**, not automatic.
+Devices never flash themselves the moment a new release lands — you decide when each Jellybox restarts.

 **How it works**

 1. Each release tag (e.g. `v0.1.0`) triggers the GitHub Actions workflow in `.github/workflows/release.yml`.
 The workflow builds the firmware with the version baked in (`-DFIRMWARE_VERSION="v0.1.0"`), publishes a release with the `.bin` plus a `manifest.json`.
+2. The Jellybox Server fetches that manifest periodically.
+The device sends its currently-running version on every `GET /api/device/me` poll as a `?version=` query param.
-2. The Jellybox Server fetches that manifest periodically and includes a `latestFirmware: { version, url }` block in every `GET /api/device/me` response.
+3. The server only includes a `latestFirmware: { version, url }` block in the response **after the user clicks "Update firmware"** in the dashboard, which sets the device's `firmwareUpdatePending` flag.
-3. When the device sees a `version` that doesn't match its compiled-in `FIRMWARE_VERSION`, it shows the "Updating firmware" screen, downloads the binary directly from GitHub, flashes it, and reboots into the new image.
+4. When the device receives that block, it shows the "Updating firmware" screen, downloads the binary directly from GitHub, flashes it, and reboots into the new image.
+5. After reboot the device reports the new version on its next poll.
+The server compares it to the manifest version and clears the pending flag automatically.

 **Rollback safety**